Henry III of England: Second Barons' War

 The Second Barons' War finally broke out in April 1264, when Henry led an army into Simon's territories in the Midlands, and then advanced south-east to re-occupy the important route to France.
 Becoming desperate, Simon marched in pursuit of Henry and the two armies met at the Battle of Lewes on 14 May.
 Despite their numerical superiority, Henry's forces were overwhelmed.
 His brother Richard was captured, and Henry and Edward retreated to the local priory and surrendered the following day.
-Henry was forced to pardon the rebel barons and reinstate the Provisions of Oxford, leaving him, as historian Adrian Jobson describes, "little more than a figurehead".
+Henry was forced to pardon the rebel barons and reinstate the Provisions of Oxford, leaving him, as the historian Adrian Jobson describes, "little more than a figurehead".
 With Henry's power diminished, Simon cancelled many debts and interest owed to Jews, including those held by his baronial supporters.

 Simon was unable to consolidate his victory and widespread disorder persisted across the country.
-In France, Eleanor made plans for an invasion of England with the support of Louis, while Edward escaped his captors in May and formed a new army.
+In France, Eleanor made plans for an invasion of England with the support of Louis, while Edward escaped his captors in May and formed a new army with Gilbert de Clare, who switched sides to the royal government.
 He pursued Simon's forces through the Marches, before striking east to attack his fortress at Kenilworth and then turning once more on the rebel leader himself.
 Simon, accompanied by the captive Henry, was unable to retreat and the Battle of Evesham ensued.

 Edward was triumphant and Simon's corpse was mutilated by the victors.
 Henry, who was wearing borrowed armour, was almost killed by Edward's forces during the fighting before they recognised the King and escorted him to safety.
 In places the now leaderless rebellion dragged on, with some rebels gathering at Kenilworth Castle, which Henry and Edward took after a long siege in 1266.
 They continued targeting Jews and their debt records.
 The remaining pockets of resistance were mopped up, and the final rebels, holed up in the Isle of Ely, surrendered in July 1267, marking the end of the war.